cski7/energize-S10/README.md

 existed 9 months ago.
 I feel like a newborn baby in many aspects.
 I am a proud American
 Patriot, father and family lover and protector,
-Earth Energy Thought Universe Visionary.
+Earth Energy, Thought Universe Visionary.
-Transparency is truth and Honesty is vitality to the soul.
+Transparency is truth and Honesty is vital to the soul.